elharony/Border-Radius-Generator/README.md

 # Border-Radius Generator
-[Border-Radius.online](https://border-radius.online) is an Online CSS Border-Radius Generator Web Application built for lazy Web Developers, just like you! ☕
+[Border-Radius.online](https://border-radius.online) is an Online CSS3 Border-Radius Generator Web Application built for lazy Web Developers, just like you! ☕

 ## Getting Started
 I kept this project as simple as it could be; No Libraries, No Frameworks, No Tools, nothing more than Pure HTML/CSS/JavaScript, so there is nothing impressing on how to use/install it: